sleepymalc/pbb.wtf/content/posts/2022-03-01-LaTeX-Inkscape/index.md

 ### Inkscape

 A big question is, why Inkscape?
 In Gilles Castel's blog, he had already explained it.
-One reason is that although $\texttt{TikZ}$ can do the job of drawing vector figures in LaTeX with original support, it's too slow to set all diagrams right.
+One reason is that although $\texttt{TikZ}$ can do the job of drawing vector figures in $\LaTeX$ with original support, it's too slow to set all diagrams right.
 This is so true, since my experience with $\texttt{TikZ}$ is *nice looking, intuitive* but also *slow, bulky*.
 You think this is it?
 When you need to generate a series of figures, it'll go beyond hundreds of lines of codes easily.
 And up to this point, to let VSCode compile this, this is not fun at all.
 In this large amount of nested environment, it takes *[latexindent](https://ctan.org/pkg/latexindent)* to auto-indent them for almost tens of seconds, and then compile them by *pdfLaTeX* takes about another tens more seconds.
 That's not efficient at all, especially when you want some instant feedback for some small changes.

 However, by using Inkscape, you only need to type (Ok, not quite, you don't need to type them out manually as you'll see) the following: